 Quick Answer: What Is Diabetic Foot Osteomyelitis?

 Diabetic foot osteomyelitis is a bone infection that develops when bacteria from a foot ulcer or wound penetrate through soft tissue to reach underlying bone.
 It occurs in 20–60% of moderate-to-severe diabetic foot infections and is the leading cause of non-traumatic lower extremity amputation in diabetic patients.
 Early diagnosis through clinical examination, laboratory testing, and advanced imaging (MRI is the gold standard) allows targeted antibiotic therapy that can cure many cases without surgical bone removal.
-Prevention through meticulous ulcer care, offloading, and glycemic control is far more effective than treatment after infection establishes in bone.
+Prevention through careful ulcer care, offloading, and glycemic control is far more effective than treatment after infection establishes in bone.

 In This Complete Guide